Protect: protection from untrusted certificates

 - Your data may become available to unknown application developers.

 - The certificate may be installed by malware pretending to be the application.
-Browsers today do not know how to verify the authenticity of certificates installed by special applications.
+Modern browsers do not know how to verify the authenticity of certificates installed by special applications.

-The certificate can only be installed by a hacker or special software.
+The certificate might have been installed by a hacker or special software.
 Ad blockers and similar applications may replace website certificates with their own.
-If the certificate is installed by an application, you must detect it and disable the HTTPS check.
+If the certificate was installed by an application, you need to find it and disable checking HTTPS in it.

 You can also decide to trust your data to this certificate, but be aware of two potential dangers: